Franch62/Franch62/README.md

 ## 🌱 About Me

-I am passionate about technology and focused on back-end development.
-I am constantly exploring new tools and techniques and am open to collaboration and exciting projects!
+I'm always looking to improve, learn, and take advantage of innovative technologies.
+During my journey, I'm constantly exploring new tools and techniques, and I'm open to collaboration and interesting projects!
+I currently work as a back-end developer at AgroCRM.

 ---